2008–2009 Canadian parliamentary dispute: Polling

 An EKOS Research Associates poll of 2,536 people, conducted on behalf of CBC and released on December 4, showed that if an election were held the next day, the Conservatives would have received 44% of the vote, up from 37.6%; the Liberals 24%, down from 26%; the New Democrats 14.5%, down from 18.2%; the Bloc 9%, down from 10.5%; and the Green Party 8%, up from 4.5%.
 37% of respondents (including the majority of Conservative voters) expressed support in proroguing parliament, while 28% (including a majority of Liberal and Bloc voters, and a near majority of NDP voters) supported the proposed coalition taking power within the next few weeks, with 19% supporting an election.
-Additionally, 47% of respondents thought that Harper's Conservative government would better manage the financial crunch, versus 34% in support of the Dion-led coalition.
+Additionally, 47% of respondents thought that Harper's Conservative government would better manage the 2008 financial crisis, versus 34% in support of the Dion-led coalition.
 Furthermore, 48% of respondents (including the majority of Liberal, NDP, and Green voters, but only 41% of Conservative voters) expressed confidence in the Governor General's ability to make decisions regarding the impasse.

 An Ipsos-Reid poll suggested that if an election had been held on December 5, the Conservatives would have received 46% of the vote, enough to have easily formed a majority government.
 The poll also showed Liberal support had dropped to 23% from the 26.2% they received in the election, and New Democrat support fell to 13% from 18.2%.
 Also telling was that 56% of those polled said they would rather go to another election, rather than let the coalition govern.

 But opposition to the coalition waned after Christmas, 2008.
 In a poll taken from January 3 to 7 Nanos Research found 33% would vote Conservative, 34% Liberal, 19% NDP.

 By January 12 to 14, 2009, The Strategic Counsel found the parties were back to more or less 2006 levels: CPC 36%, Liberals 29%, NDP 18% and it also shows the public now almost evenly split in terms of their attitude towards the coalition.
 It appeared that the short term bump the Tories got after they prorogued had vanished.
 The coalition had 44% support, another election 49%, yet only 36% would vote Conservative.

-On January 15–17 EKOS Research Associates found 50% support for the Coalition, while 43% would prefer the Conservative government to the Coalition, and 6% were undecided, although only 36% would vote Conservative.
+On January 15–17 EKOS Research Associates found 50% support for the coalition, while 43% would prefer the Conservative government to the coalition, and 6% were undecided, although only 36% would vote Conservative.
 Yet 49% wanted a new election, showing some confusion remained.